isa-cabrera/isa-cabrera.github.io/index.md

   src="/assets/headshot.png"
 />-->

 Welcome!
 I am a fifth-year graduate student in the [Department of Linguistics at UCLA](https://linguistics.ucla.edu/).
 I work on questions related to phonological theory, phonological learning, and speech perception using experimental and computational methods in the lab.
-I'm also interested in fieldwork, nasal harmony, morphophonology, and typology and variation.

-I'm currently working on my dissertation, co-advised by Tim Hunter and Claire Moore-Cantwell.
-Other members of my committee are Bruce Hayes, Megha Sundara, and Canaan Breiss.
+I'm currently working on my dissertation, co-advised by [Tim Hunter](https://timhunter.humspace.ucla.edu/) and [Claire Moore-Cantwell](https://www.clairemoorecantwell.org/).
+Other members of my committee are [Bruce Hayes](https://brucehayes.org/), [Megha Sundara](https://linguistics.ucla.edu/person/megha-sundara/), and [Canaan Breiss](https://www.cbreiss.com/).
 My dissertation explores how accumulating phonotactic violations affect probability and acceptability in the predictions of maximum entropy grammars, in the lexicon of languages, and in artificial grammar learning experiments.

-Navigate to my research to learn more.
+I also investigate the role of abstract phonological knowledge in non-native speech perception.
+And, I work on the phonology of Paraguayan Guarani, specifically on its leftward and rightward nasalization systems and its interactions with morpohlogical structure and the lexicon.

 ## contact